acyclics/ENGG1340_Group98/README.md

 Note that in the above case, +1 is treated as significant because minimum number of customers served is only 5 customers.
 So, the optimal solution METHOD 2 will find for this is 4 cashiers.
 METHOD 2 will not consider 5 cashiers as +0 is insignificant.
 Also, it would not consider 5 cashiers because there is no change from 4 cashiers to 5 cashiers (and paying for extra cashiers without an increase in customers is definitely a loss in profit).

+More details can be found in the file "main.cpp".

 ### How to use the simulator
 1. First `git clone` the repository and use `make cashier` to generate the executable cashier program
 2. Execute the program "cashier" with command `./cashier`.